Lose up to 17% with our Wegovy weight loss service

 The same clinically-led approach, in a simpler format

-In the OASIS 4 phase 3 trial (a 64-week study of 307 adults with obesity or overweight) people taking Wegovy tablets lost an average of 13.6% of their body weight, compared to 2.2% on placebo.
+In a 64-week study (Oasis 4 phase 3 trial), people taking the Wegovy pill lost about 13.6% of their body weight on average.
+Those who took it consistently as prescribed lost more (around 16.6%).
 Results were comparable to those seen with the Wegovy injection in earlier trials, suggesting the tablet delivers similar clinical benefit despite the different delivery method.

 of patients lost at least 10% of body weight